FAQ

 What are the insurance implications? ▾

-The Mesh Hub is part of the building's electrical infrastructure and should be covered under your existing strata property insurance.
-Individual Edges are owner-installed equipment in limited common property — typical treatment is the same as a water heater or HVAC unit the owner installs.
+The Mesh Core is part of the building's electrical infrastructure and should be covered under your existing strata property insurance.
+Individual Leaf units are owner-installed equipment in limited common property — typical treatment is the same as a water heater or HVAC unit the owner installs.
 Confirm with your insurer.
 We can provide product liability documentation on request.

 How does this interact with BC's EV-ready requirements for new construction? ▾